-The NHS Standard Contract requires provider organisations to participate in the in the National Clinical Audit and Patient Outcomes Programme (NCAPOP) and Trusts are responsible for funding a proportion of the NCAPOP costs through a process known as Subscription Funding.
-Each financial year, NHS England (NHSE) publishes a Gateway letter detailing the charge and HQIP is tasked with collecting it from Trusts.
-HQIP do not hold direct contracts with Trusts for this purpose.
-It is therefore not appropriate for HQIP to agree contract variations with individual Trusts and provider organisations as we are only the recipients of this funding, on behalf of NHSE.
+The NHS Standard Contract requires provider organisations to participate in the National Clinical Audit and Patient Outcomes Programme (NCAPOP).
+NHS Trusts are responsible for funding a proportion of the NCAPOP costs through a process known as subscription funding.
+Each financial year, NHS England (NHSE) contacts NHS Trusts detailing the charge and the payment process and HQIP is tasked with collecting it from NHS Trusts.
+We do not hold direct contracts with NHS Trusts for this purpose.
+It is therefore not appropriate for us to agree contract variations with individual Trusts and provider organisations as we are only the recipients of this funding, on behalf of NHSE.

 The Healthcare Quality Improvement Partnership (HQIP) was established to promote quality in healthcare, and in particular to increase the impact that clinical audit has on healthcare quality improvement.
 HQIP processes information in its capacity as an employing organisation.
 HQIP is also data controller for the National Clinical Audit Patient Outcome Programme (NCAPOP) and the National Joint Registry (NJR) and has committed to achieving compliance with the General Data Protection Regulation (GDPR), which took effect on 25th May 2018.

 HQIP has an internal team, with executive oversight, who have assessed the requirements of the GDPR and planned a programme of work to achieve compliance.
 We are working externally with our suppliers and partner organisations to ensure this work programme is delivered to enable HQIP to meet our obligations.

 Our work programme falls into the following areas: